 We express our appreciation to everyone in the County who assisted with and contributed to the preparation of this report.
 The preparation of this report could not have been accomplished without the professional, efficient, and dedicated services of the entire staff of the Auditor's Financial Services Division.
-We also extend special recognition to the staff of the Treasurer's Office, Commissioners' Office and the County's Printing Department.
+We extend special recognition to the Treasurer's and Assessor's staff.
 We also recognize the professional efforts of the State Auditor's Office in their audit, and in the direction and advice they provide to us throughout the year.